vippsas/vipps-solutions/azure-b2c/PaymentFlowB2C.md

 - Payment Description: Description of what the user is paying for
 - Reference: An unique identifier for an order

 Scope defines the information you are requesting from the user.
-Additional [scopes provided by Vipps](https://developer.vippsmobilepay.com/docs/APIs/login-api/api-guide/core-concepts/#scopes) can be added by adding them to th _Scope_ string in the _ProfileRequest_.
+Additional [scopes provided by Vipps](https://developer.vippsmobilepay.com/docs/APIs/login-api/api-guide/core-concepts/#scopes) can be added by adding them to the _Scope_ string in the _ProfileRequest_.

 ```c#
 public async Task<string> CreatePayment(string phoneNumber, long amount, string paymentDescription, string reference)